PyCQA/flake8/README.rst

 To run flake8 just invoke it against any directory or Python module::

     $ flake8 coolproject
-    coolproject/mod.py:1027: local variable 'errors' is assigned to but never used coolproject/mod.py:97: 'shutil' imported but unused
+    coolproject/mod.py:97:1: F401 'shutil' imported but unused
+    coolproject/mod.py:625:17: E225 missing whitespace around operato
-    coolproject/mod.py:729: redefinition of function 'readlines' from line 723 coolproject/mod.py:1028: local variable 'errors' is assigned to but never used coolproject/mod.py:625:17: E225 missing whitespace around operato
+    coolproject/mod.py:729: F811 redefinition of function 'readlines' from line 723
+    coolproject/mod.py:1028: F841 local variable 'errors' is assigned to but never used

-The output of PyFlakes *and* pep8 (and the optional plugins) are merged and returned.
+The outputs of PyFlakes *and* pep8 (and the optional plugins) are merged and returned.

 flake8 offers an extra option: --max-complexity, which will emit a warning if the McCabe complexity of a function is higher than the value.
 By default it's deactivated::

-    $ flake8 --max-complexity 12 flake8
+    $ flake8 --max-complexity 12 coolproject
-    coolproject/mod.py:97: 'shutil' imported but unused
+    coolproject/mod.py:97:1: F401 'shutil' imported but unused
+    coolproject/mod.py:625:17: E225 missing whitespace around operator
-    coolproject/mod.py:729: redefinition of function 'readlines' from line 723 coolproject/mod.py:1028: local variable 'errors' is assigned to but never used coolproject/mod.py:625:17: E225 missing whitespace around operator
+    coolproject/mod.py:729:1: F811 redefinition of unused 'readlines' from line 723
-    coolproject/mod.py:452:1: 'missing_whitespace_around_operator' is too complex (18)
-    coolproject/mod.py:939:1: 'Checker.check_all' is too complex (12)
+    coolproject/mod.py:939:1: C901 'Checker.check_all' is too complex (12)
-    coolproject/mod.py:1204:1: 'selftest' is too complex (14)
+    coolproject/mod.py:1028:1: F841 local variable 'errors' is assigned to but never used coolproject/mod.py:1204:1: C901 'selftest' is too complex (14)

 This feature is quite useful to detect over-complex code.
 According to McCabe, anything that goes beyond 10 is too complex.